KWJB (Arizona): Second KWJB/KPPR

 James Mace applied in 1969 to build a radio station on the 1240 allocation in Globe left vacant by KWJB.
-This new station took the KWJB call letters on March 22, 1969, and went on the air later in the year.
+This new station took the callsign KWJB on March 22, 1969, and went on the air later in the year.
 The station went silent in June 1975 after being sold to James H. Adams-owned Broadcasters Inc. for $52,500.
 The station returned to the air on August 6 with a country format.
 After the sale, however, KWJB was beset by technical problems that prompted the station to place newspaper advertising apologizing to listeners.
 The new station applied for the call letters KPPR, a nod to Globe's copper mining heritage, and received them in November 1975.

 KPPR folded sometime between 1975 and 1978.
 Mace then made an application in December 1977, mutually exclusive with the renewal of the KPPR license, for 1240 kHz.
 That application was granted in 1980 and went on the air as KGJM, becoming today's KJAA.